GhostCat12/pinterest-data-pipeline854/README.md

 ## 📂 File structure of the project

-1. **Project Log:** Contains a journey log of all steps taken.
+1. **project_log.ipynb:** Contains a journey log of all steps taken.

-2. **user_posting_emulation.py :** A script which emulates the stream of POST requests by users on Pinterest.
+2. **user_posting_emulation.py:** A script which emulates the stream of POST requests by users on Pinterest.
-Contains the following :
-    - AWSDBConnector : (Class) Connects to an AWS RDS database
+    - AWSDBConnector (class): Connects to an AWS RDS database
-        - create_db_connector : (Method) Creates and returns a SQLAlchemy engine for the database connection.
+        - create_db_connector (method):  Creates and returns a SQLAlchemy engine for the database connection.
-    - map_select_row : (Function) Select a random row from the specified table in the database
+    - map_select_row (function):  Select a random row from the specified table in the database
-    - convert_datetime: (Function) Convert datetime values in the dictionary to formatted strings.
+    - convert_datetime (function):  Convert datetime values in the dictionary to formatted strings.
-    - run_infinite_post_data_loop : (Wrapper) Decorator function for running an infinite loop to post data.
+    - run_infinite_post_data_loop (Wrapper):  Decorator function for running an infinite loop to post data.
-    - api_send_to_kafka : (Function) Send data to Kafka using the specified API.
+    - api_send_to_kafka (function):  Send data to Kafka using the specified API.
-    - api_send_to_kinesis : (Function) Send data to Kinesis using the specified API.
+    - api_send_to_kinesis (function):  Send data to Kinesis using the specified API.

-3. **user_posting_emulation_batch.py :** A script to post user, geo, and pin data to Kafka.
+3. **user_posting_emulation_batch.py:** A script to post user, geo, and pin data to Kafka.
-    - kafka_post: (Function) Calls api_send_to_kafka.
+    - kafka_post (function):  Calls api_send_to_kafka.
 Posts data to Kafka topics using the specified API endpoints.

-4. **user_posting_emulation_streaming.py :** A script to post user, geo, and pin data to Kinesis.
+4. **user_posting_emulation_streaming.py:** A script to post user, geo, and pin data to Kinesis.
-    - kinesis_stream_post : (Function) Calls api_send_to_kinesis function.
+    - kinesis_stream_post (function):  Calls api_send_to_kinesis function.
 Posts data to Kinesis streams using the specified API endpoints.

-5. **data_frame_creation_from_s3_bucket.ipynb :** Databricks notebook to authenticate, mount s3 bucket, and create dataframes.
+5. **pinterest_authenticate_aws.ipynb:** Databricks notebook to retrieve authentication keys
+    - authentication (function):  Reads delta table and extracts AWS authentication keys.

-6. **cleaning_df_batch_data.ipynb :** Databricks notebook to clean batch dataframes.
+6. **mount_s3_bucket.ipynb:** Databricks notebook to mount s3 bucket,

-7. **querying_batch_data.ipynb :** Databricks notebook to query batch data.
+7. **cleaning_utils.ipynb:** Databricks notebook housing three dataframe cleaning functions.

-**Note: Restructuring into modular format replacing 5,6,7, new files to include - pinterest_authenticate_aws, mount_s3_bucket, cleaning_utils, pinterest_streaming_data , pinterest_batch_data**
+    - clean_df_pin (function): Cleans df_pin dataframe and returns cleaned dataframe.
+    - clean_df_geo (function): Cleans df_geo dataframe and returns cleaned dataframe.
+    - clean_df_user (function): Cleans df_user dataframe and returns cleaned dataframe.

+6. **pinterest_batch_data.ipynb:** Uses the authenticate function, reads data from the mounted s3 bucket, utilises clean_data function, and houses all batch data queries.

+7. **pinterest_streaming_data.ipynb:** Uses the authenticate function, reads kinesis streams, utilises clean_data function, and writes cleaned data to Delta tables.
+    - read_kinesis_stream (function): Read and deserialise the streaming data from Kinesis
+    - store_as_delta (function): Writing the streams to Databricks Delta tables.

 ## 📄 Data